Éderson (footballer, born 1999): International career

-On 7 October 2018, Éderson was called to play for the Brazil U20 team in two friendly matches against Chile on 13 and 15 October 2018.
+On 7 October 2018, Éderson was called up to play for the Brazil under-20 team in two friendly matches against Chile on 13 and 15 October 2018.
 He played as a starter in the second game, a 2–2 draw.

-On 19 May 2024, Éderson received his first call up to the Brazil senior team, being included in the squad for the 2024 Copa América.
-He made his debut on 8 June 2024 in a friendly against Mexico at Kyle Field in Texas, United States.
-He started the game and played 84 minutes, Brazil won 3–2.
+On 19 May 2024, Éderson received his first call-up to the senior Brazil national team, being included in the squad for the 2024 Copa América.
+He made his debut on 8 June 2024, in a friendly against Mexico at Kyle Field in Texas, United States.
+He started the game and played 84 minutes, Brazil won 3–2. Éderson was named in Brazil's preliminary 55-man squad for the 2026 FIFA World Cup, but initially did not make the final 26-man squad.
+However, on 7 June, he was named in the final squad, replacing right-back Wesley, who suffered a injury the day before in a friendly against Egypt and had to be cut out.

+Style of play

+Éderson.
+He is out of this world for his ability to combine running, physicality, technique and intelligence.